cryptolake/printf/README.md

 # printf

-This is *our* printf right here made 100% from scratch well appart from some functions.
+This is *our* printf right here done in pair programming with the vscode live share pluginmade 100% from scratch!

+well appart from some functions.

 ## Usage